huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/heart-failure/index.md

 title: Heart Failure
 ---

-Heart failure is a complex chronic condition that presents debilitating symptoms.
-Dealing with daily activities can be impeded and therefore Huma provides Questionnaires to assess how Patients manage their condition to Care Teams to work together in offering Healthcare.
+Heart failure is a complex chronic condition that presents debilitating symptoms which can impact on daily life.
+The Heart Failure Questionnaires assess how patients manage their condition so they can work together with their care teams to to improve outcomes and quality of life.

 ## How it works

-The Questionnaires ask subjective questions that help assess Patients who have experienced Heart failure.
-Patients answer in a manner that expresses how they feel to prompts.
-That data is shared with Care Teams in the Clinician Portal where they can look for trends and responses that might require prioritisation.
+Patients are asked questions about their experience of heart failure how how the condition impacts on their life.
+The data is shared with care teams via the Clinician Portal where they can look for trends and prioritise those patiets with immediate needs.